bsarikaya/sensing/sensps.md

 Future networking to make full use of 5G capabilities or even resembling an evolution to beyond 5G will have to exploit a much more heterogeneous environment in terms of network and device connectivity technologies and applications.
-In addition ease of use for customers and human-independent operation of a multitude of devices and machines (things) has to be provided.
+In addition, ease of use for customers and human-independent operation of a multitude of devices and machines (things) has to be provided.

 Therefore current authentication models like 802.1X {{IEEE802.1X}} which are based on human intervention do not fit well.
 Also this model does not scale well for the Internet of
 Things (IoT).

-What we need is hardware based admission model.
-Such a model will enable many new applications as we explain more in this document.
+We can summarize the use cases we are currently considering here:
+Authenticating the device that is playing a melody, or a person has just touched; authenticating devices, i.e. smart teapot with certain manifests, like blinking red and blue; authenticate the device when a camera is pointed at it; and the like {{Henning}}.

+In looking for possible approaches for new authention methods, we have identified a few which will be shortly introduced in this document.

 IEEE 802.11 has a project on Wireless LAN (WLAN sensing) and 802.11bf task group (TG) in charge of this project {{BFSFD}}.